-The U.S. states of Kansas and Nebraska are in the center of the country, far from the coasts.
-The Missouri River, flowing along the eastern border of Nebraska and the northeastern border of Kansas, is the only major navigable waterway touching either state.
-The Coast Guard maintains dozens of lights on the river, but as far as I know none of them qualify as lighthouses.
+The U.S. state of Nebraska is in the center of the country, far from the coasts.
+The Missouri River, flowing along the eastern border of Nebraska, is the only major navigable waterway touching the state.
+The Coast Guard maintains lights on the river, but as far as I know none of them qualify as lighthouses.
 The lighthouses on this page were built privately.

 Special thanks to Ron Schooling for sharing his research on the lighthouses of Nebraska.

 USCG numbers are from Volume 5 of the U.S. Coast Guard List of Lights.

 The Dunes Light, Lake McConaughy, February 2007